xgallom/zengine/README.md

 Download the latest source files from [github](https://github.com/xgallom/zengine) and build with [Zig 0.15.1](https://ziglang.org/download/#release-0.15.1).
 Zengine currently supports only target macos, builds of SDL for other platforms are not implemented yet.

+We have an almost working build for windows, currently fails on compiling DirectXShaderCompiler with MinGW.

 ```bash
 git clone https://github.com/xgallom/zengine.git
 cd zengine